 What are User Roles & Permissions in NetSuite?

-Permission Levels & Security Layers
+User Permission Levels and Security Layers in NetSuite

-Centers Overview
+NetSuite Centers Overview

 Setting up Roles and Permissions in NetSuite

-Access Levels
+NetSuite User Access Levels

-BeforeBefore we look at customizing the permissions associated with this Accounting role; you also need to understand Security levels.
+Before customizing the permissions associated with this Accounting role, you also need to understand Security levels.
 All the rows listed under the various permissions tabs on this Role are things that this Accountant role has access to, but the type of access they have can vary.
 As briefly mentioned above, the available security levels in NetSuite are Full, Edit, Create, and View.
-However, some of these permissions can be further restricted by being applied to their own records rather than any records (ex.
-View Own, Edit Own).
+However, some of these permissions can be further restricted by being applied to their own records rather than any records (ex., View Own, Edit Own).
 Using security levels to limit permissions further gives you greater flexibility in managing roles, promoting data integrity, and protecting sensitive information within your NetSuite account.

-Customizing Roles & Permissions
+Customizing NetSuite Roles & Permissions

 Note: You can never change the native role.
 Still, you can always customize it, create a copy, and assign it from there.

 You cannot edit the permissions of a default role by customizing it directly.
-Instead, as soon as you click 'Customize' next to a default role, NetSuite makes a copy of the default role with all the same permissions so you can create a custom role with edited permissions from there.
+Instead, as soon as you click 'Customize' next to a default role, NetSuite makes a copy of the default role with all the same permissions so that you can create a custom role with edited permissions from there.

-Add/Remove Permissions
+Add/Remove NetSuite User Permissions

 Note: Clicking 'OK' only saves the changes you made to the role for the duration of your editing session.
 It does not save the changes to the role itself until you click 'Save' on the role.